Pop the champagne; we bought a house!

 The plan is to tackle it in stages, with stage one before we move in and the rest to follow over time.
 We’ll do the compost setup and veggie gardens ourselves while the stage one renovation is happening.

-If you are new here, Dave and I are child-free by choice; we don’t need extra bedrooms or living spaces, so our home is a blank canvas to create whatever brings us joy.
-I mentioned earlier that I want the house to be functional and every room has a purpose.
+If you are new here, Dave and I are child-free by choice.
+We don’t need the extra bedrooms or living spaces the house currently has, so the plan is to create a functional space that we can live, entertain, and work in.
 This includes a home gym we use daily, an office for Dave, and my office slash dream home library.

 The bathrooms, laundry and main bedroom were only recently renovated, so we’ll be leaving those alone.

-- Entertaining area, pool cabana, and landscaping – creating a native haven for wildlife
+3. Entertaining area and landscaping – creating a native haven for wildlife

 Some other existing features

-- The house already has solar, but only 6kW, which is small for the size of the house with a pool, so we’ll need to add more.
+• The house already has solar, but only 6kW, which is small for the size of the house with a pool, so we’ll likely need to add more.

 The sustainable house wish list